nico3333fr/CSP-useful/csp-wtf/explained.md

 __WTF:__ `https://getpocket.com/b/r4.js...`

-__Answer:__ This is caused by Pocket, however, I don't have exact details on how it happens.
+__Answer:__ This is caused by Pocket, ~~however, I don't have exact details on how it happens,~~ Pocket answered in a tweet (https://twitter.com/pocketsupport/status/997215117518561282), it is caused by bookmarklet in the browser.

 ---------------------------------------